kcargile/neddle/README.md

 * **Have fun and learn.**

 # How Can I Help?
-If you're a C# or OO JavaScript expert or have experience building or extending LMS platforms or SCORM tools and would like to help, please drop us me line. _I also deperately need someone to help with identity work, IA/design/UX work for the product itself, and design and production for the official project website.
-If you're interested, let me know._
+If you're a C# or OO JavaScript expert or have experience building or extending LMS platforms or SCORM tools and would like to help, please contact me. _I also deperately need someone to help with identity work, UX and creative for the product itself, and design and production of the official project website.
+If you can help, please let me know._